Trends

 It’s hard to know what you will actually need, and some employees prey on your inexperience to make you shop till you drop.

 Case in point: the bed.
 We looked at cribs (huge wooden beds) and playpens with bassinets.
-We were leaning on buying a bassinet because it was cheaper, lighter and easier to carry from one room to another.
+We were leaning toward buying a bassinet because it was cheaper, lighter and easier to carry from one room to another.
 A lot of store employees tried to make us sound like bad parents: apparently, investing in a $1,000 wooden crib with Hello Kitty blankets is giving your kid the best head start in life (bonus points for buying the matching wooden dresser!).

-We bought the playpen with bassinet.
+We bought the playpen with the bassinet.
 Again, don’t report me to social services.
 We will eventually get a crib, I swear!

 All in all, we bought the basics and got the room more or less ready.
 We have clothes, blankets, a bed, toiletry and bath products and a couple of cuddly toys.

-I can’t help thinking that stores will still be there once the baby is born, and that we can buy whatever miscellaneous we suddenly realize we need.
+I can’t help thinking that stores will still be there once the baby is born and that we can buy whatever miscellaneous we suddenly realize we need.

 Meanwhile… all you need is love, right?